10 Best HVAC Companies in Collinsville, IL

 Ways to Save Money on HVAC Costs

-Taking care of necessary HVAC repairs and replacements when needed is important, but can be expensive.
-Fortunately, there are steps you can take to reduce gradual wear and tear on your system.
+Essential HVAC maintenance is important, but can be expensive.
+Thankfully, there are steps homeowners can take to reduce wear and tear on their system and lower future maintenance needs.

 • Keep your system clean.
-Keeping your ductwork, indoor evaporator coil, condenser fan blades, and grills clean helps your system run and reduces the risk of mold growth.
-The National Air Duct Cleaners Association recommends that you clean your HVAC system whenever it begins to look dirty.
+Cleaning your indoor evaporator coil, grills, ductwork, and condenser fan blades regularly helps your HVAC system work efficiently and reduces the risk of mold growth.
+The National Air Duct Cleaners Association recommends cleaning your HVAC system once it begins to look dirty.

 • Change the position of your blinds seasonally.
 Closing your blinds in the summer blocks some passive solar heat from getting indoors.
 Opening the blinds in the winter allows this same heat to help warm your home.
 Both of these measures help decrease the work required from your home’s HVAC system.